Is Shopify Down? How to Check If there's a Shopify Outage

 The live Shopify status tracker above monitors platform availability in real time.
 Before adjusting your theme, uninstalling apps, or contacting support, use it to confirm whether the issue is platform-wide or isolated to your store.

-Many merchants assume something broke inside their store when the issue is actually a temporary infrastructure disruption.
+Many merchants assume something broke inside their store or account when the issue is actually a temporary infrastructure disruption.
 Verifying Shopify’s status first prevents unnecessary changes and additional complications.

 When diagnosing a potential Shopify outage, always confirm the issue through official and third-party verification sources.